Dave's Hot Chicken: International expansion

-In May 2020 Dave's Hot Chicken signed an agreement with Bite Brands (a subsidiary of Obelysk inc) to open 25 restaurants in Canada.
-The chain's first international location opened in Toronto, Ontario, Canada, in January 2021.
+In May 2020, Dave's Hot Chicken signed an agreement with Bite Brands (a subsidiary of Obelysk Inc.) to open 25 restaurants in Canada.
+The chain's first international location opened in Toronto in January 2021.
 In September 2022, Dave's Hot Chicken opened in Dubai, United Arab Emirates.
 In November 2022, Dave's Hot Chicken opened in Doha, Qatar.

 On July 20, 2023, the chain came to Riyadh, Saudi Arabia.

-In July 2024, Dave's Hot Chicken signed a deal with Azzurri Group to open 60 restaurants in the UK, and its first British restaurant opened in Shaftesbury Avenue, London on December 7, 2024, with plans for up to 60 locations to open starting from 2025.
+In July 2024, Dave's Hot Chicken signed a deal with Azzurri Group to open 60 restaurants in the UK.
+The first British location opened on Shaftesbury Avenue, London, on December 7, 2024.

-In September 2025, the company announced plans to open 180 restaurants in Europe across 10 countries including Portugal, Spain, Germany, including 60 locations in the UK announced in July 2024.
-Azzurri Group also became the company's master franchisee in Europe.
+In September 2025, the company announced plans to open 180 restaurants in Europe across 10 countries including France, Portugal, Spain, and Germany.
+This expansion includes the 60 UK locations previously announced in July 2024, with Azzurri Group serving as the master franchisee for Europe.